pingcap/docs/develop/dev-guide-join-tables.md

 ### LEFT OUTER JOIN

-The left outer join will return all the data rows in the left table and the values ​​in the right table that can match the join condition.
-If no matching rows are found in the right table, it will be filled with `NULL`.
+The left outer join returns all the rows in the left table and the values ​​in the right table that match the join condition.
+If no rows are matched in the right table, it will be filled with `NULL`.

-In some cases, we want to use multiple tables to complete the data query, but do not want the data set to become smaller because the join condition are not met.
+In some cases, you want to use multiple tables to complete the data query, but do not want the data set to become too small because the join condition are not met.

-For example, on the homepage of the Bookshop app, we want to display a list of the latest books with average ratings.
-In this case, the latest books may not have been rated by anyone, and using inner joins will cause the information of these unrated books to be filtered out, which is not what we expect.
+For example, on the homepage of the Bookshop app, you want to display a list of new books with average ratings.
+In this case, the new books may not have been rated by anyone yet.
+Using inner joins will cause the information of these unrated books to be filtered out, which is not what you expect.

 <SimpleTab>
 <div label="SQL" href="left-join-sql">

-In the following SQL statement, we use the `LEFT JOIN` keyword to declare that the left table `books` will be joined to the right table `ratings` in a left outer join, thus ensuring that all rows in the `books` table are returned.
+In the following SQL statement, use the `LEFT JOIN` keyword to declare that the left table `books` will be joined to the right table `ratings` in a left outer join, thus ensuring that all rows in the `books` table are returned.

 {{< copyable "sql" >}}